JetBrains/kotlin/INTEROP.md

 </div>

-When given the above snippet the `cinterop` tool will search `libfoo.a` in `/opt/local/lib` and `/usr/local/opt/curl/lib`, and if found include the library binary into `klib`.
+When given the above snippet the `cinterop` tool will search `libfoo.a` in `/opt/local/lib` and `/usr/local/opt/curl/lib`, and if it is found include the library binary into `klib`.

-When using such `klib` in your program the library is linked automatically.
+When using such `klib` in your program, the library is linked automatically.

 ## Using bindings ##

 ### Basic interop types ###

-All supported C types have corresponding representations in Kotlin:
+All the supported C types have corresponding representations in Kotlin:

-*   Signed, unsigned integral and floating point types are mapped to their Kotlin counterpart with the same width.
+*   Signed, unsigned integral, and floating point types are mapped to their Kotlin counterpart with the same width.
 *   Pointers and arrays are mapped to `CPointer<T>?`.
-*   Enums can be mapped to either Kotlin enum or integral values, depending on heuristics and definition file hints (see "Definition file hints" below).
+*   Enums can be mapped to either Kotlin enum or integral values, depending on heuristics and the definition file hints (see "Definition file hints" below).
-*   Structs are mapped to types having fields available via dot notation, i.e. `someStructInstance.field1`.
+*   Structs are mapped to types having fields available via the dot notation, i.e. `someStructInstance.field1`.
-*   `typedef`s are represented as `typealias`es.
+*   `typedef` are represented as `typealias`.

-Also any C type has the Kotlin type representing the lvalue of this type, i.e. the value located in memory rather than simple immutable self-contained value.
-Think C++ references, as similar concept.
+Also, any C type has the Kotlin type representing the lvalue of this type, i.e., the value located in memory rather than a simple immutable self-contained value.
+Think C++ references, as a similar concept.
 For structs (and `typedef`s to structs) this representation is the main one and has the same name as the struct itself, for Kotlin enums it is named `${type}Var`, for `CPointer<T>` it is `CPointerVar<T>`, and for most other types it is `${type}Var`.

-For those types that have both representations, the "lvalue" one has mutable `.value` property for accessing value.
+For types that have both representations, the one with a "lvalue" has a mutable `.value` property for accessing the value.

 #### Pointer types ####

-The type argument `T` of `CPointer<T>` must be one of the "lvalue" types described above, e.g. the C type `struct S*` is mapped to `CPointer<S>`, `int8_t*` is mapped to `CPointer<int_8tVar>`, and `char**` is mapped to `CPointer<CPointerVar<ByteVar>>`.
+The type argument `T` of `CPointer<T>` must be one of the "lvalue" types described above, e.g., the C type `struct S*` is mapped to `CPointer<S>`, `int8_t*` is mapped to `CPointer<int_8tVar>`, and `char**` is mapped to `CPointer<CPointerVar<ByteVar>>`.

 C null pointer is represented as Kotlin's `null`, and the pointer type `CPointer<T>` is not nullable, but the `CPointer<T>?` is.
-The values of this type support all Kotlin operations related to handling `null`, e.g. `?:`, `?.`, `!!` etc:
+The values of this type support all the Kotlin operations related to handling `null`, e.g. `?:`, `?.`, `!!` etc.:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>